vrjymm/Cats_and_Dogs/README.md

 # Cats_and_Dogs

-Cat / Dog classifier with Tesnsorflow!
+Exploring `gradio` to create a UI for a simple Cat / Dog classifier (in Tensorflow)!